benwarnerDigitalArts/3Dworks/dpa8070/stylizedWalk/README.md

 ![keyframes](https://benwarnerdigitalarts.github.io/3Dworks/dpa8070/stylizedWalk/images/the12keys.PNG)

 #### Additionally, I decided to add a basic cyclinder model to make it seem as though the character were walking on a wheel endlessly.
 This also serves to better convey the sense of futility.
-Due to some unknown optimization, this animation became a pretty good personification of what my processor went through during rendering.
+Due to some unknown unoptimization, this animation became a pretty good personification of what my processor went through during rendering.

 ![quick gif](https://benwarnerdigitalarts.github.io/3Dworks/dpa8070/stylizedWalk/images/block-man-walk.gif)